Dementia and sundowning – advice for caregivers

 Maintain a positive routine

-The most important thing to do is to ensure that your loved one has a routine tailored around sundowning behaviour to eliminate it as far as possible.
+The most important thing to do is to ensure that your loved one has a consistent routine tailored around sundowning behaviour to eliminate it as far as possible.

 Stay calm